mbovel/itp-project/report.md

 Qed.
 ```

-Note that this version also uses the `union_correct` and `union_mono` lemmas to prove the inductive case.
+Note that this version also uses the `union_correct` and `union_mono` lemmas to prove the inductive case, but does not need the `eq_nonempty_inverse` lemma.

 ### From practice to theory

 The other direction of the proof is to prove that if two elements are equivalent in the disjoint-set data structure built from a list of axioms, then they are equivalent in the equivalence closure of this list of axioms.
 This is the `make_correct_right` lemma.

 To prove it, we proceed by induction on the list of axioms.
-For the inductive case, we consider 4 cases depending on whether `x` is equivalent to `w` and `y` is equivalent to `w` in `ds`, allowing to come back to one of the 3 possible cases given by lemma `eq_nonempty`.
+For the inductive case, we use the `eq_nonempty` lemma to split the goal into a the three possible cases.
+We then consider four cases depending on whether `x` is equivalent to `w` and `y` is equivalent to `w` in `ds`, each allowing to conclude to one of the three possible conclusions.

 ```coq
 Theorem make_correct_right: forall axms x y,